 A Small Number of Advantage Plans Will Allow Specialist Visits and UCSD Health Hospital Access

-UCSD will only accept a narrower set of Medicare Advantage HMO and PPO plans.
-Some of these will require you to select a PCP outside of UCSD (for example, at Perlman Clinic or One Medical) in order to retain access.
+UCSD will only accept a narrower set of Medicare Advantage plans.
+Some of these will require you to select a PCP affiliated with UCSD (for example, at Perlman Clinic or One Medical) in order to retain access.
+In those cases, UCSD will still provide specialty care or hospital-level services if you follow the network rules (referrals, authorizations) and choose the right PCP arrangement.

 What Does This Mean for UCSD Health Medicare Patients